 Gum disease is a problem for certain people.
 As a result, a dental bridge is a better option for them than an implant.
 Since dental bridges are not implanted into the gum tissue, they are less prone to be harmed by gum disease.

 If you are missing one or more teeth and want a more permanent tooth replacement option than dentures, use this information to evaluate if dental implants or dental bridges are a better option for you.
 Your dentist will perform a full dental checkup and study oral x-rays of your mouth before making a final decision about tooth replacement.
 Call a dental practice near you right now to schedule an oral examination and tooth replacement consultation.
-Book an appointment with My Dentist For Life if you are either looking for dental implant service or dental bridge treatment in Plantation, FL, and nearby.
+Book an appointment with My Dentist For Life if you are either looking for a dental bridge or dental implant treatment in Plantation, FL, and nearby.